BrefelHugo/-Projet_baxter_pick_and_place_par_commande_referencee_vision_et_apprentissage/README.md

 Install the Baxter PyKDL package in your ROS package http://sdk.rethinkrobotics.com/wiki/Baxter_PyKDL

-Then follow the user Guide's instructions to execute the program
+Then follow the user Guide's instructions to execute the program (available in the GitHub repository)

 Vidéos are on the Youtube channel : Aip-Primeca Occitanie